CrysViz/crysviz/README.md

 <img src="docs/CrysViz_logo_clear_back.png" width="400">

-Light-weight browser-based crystal structure visualisation with on-device rendering.
+# Light-weight browser-based crystal structure visualisation with on-device rendering.

+## This is the live developement repository.
+If you are not Abhijith or Florian, you should not be here!

 ### Current Features: